nhixuannt/nhixuannt/README.md

 ## 👋 Hi there, I'm Xuan Nhi!

-🎓 I'm a final-year student majoring in Management Information Systems (MIS) at the College of Technology and Design – UEH University.
-With interest in both business and technology, I am pursuing a career path as an IT Business Analyst.
-As a passionate student in this field, I am seeking an internship opportunity where I can develop solid skills in requirement analysis, logical thinking, stakeholder communication, and BA tools.
-I am eager to gain hands-on experience, contribute to real-world projects, and further develop my expertise as a Business Analyst.
+🎓 I'm a recent graduate in Management Information Systems (MIS) from UEH University.
+I am interested in working as an IT Business Analyst, where I can combine business knowledge with technology.
+I have 6 months of internship experience as a Business Analyst, with exposure to requirement analysis, documentation, testing, and working with stakeholders.
+I am currently seeking a Fresher Business Analyst position to learn more, gain practical experience, and contribute to real projects.

 ## 🔧 Skills & Expertise